grbeno/AI-Assistants_1.0/README.md

 - Trying and testing other APIs and models from another providers.
 - Trying use cases from another fields of experties.
-- Appying custom fine-tuned, self-hosted LLMs.
+- Applying custom fine-tuned, self-hosted LLMs.
 - Prompt engineering.
 - Upgrading and trying new web designs.